mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/4-chaos/ZCM2-memory-pressure/README.md

-### ZCM2-Verify applicatIon availablity when node is freezed due to memory-pressure.
+### ZCM2-Verify application availablity when node is freezed due to memory-pressure.

 #### Description